beatobongco/dibtap/_posts/2023-01-04-environment-and-context-independence.md

 When I was in 5th grade my aunt signed me up for a summer class on Flash and I ended up getting reasonably good at it.

-I kept practicing and eventually I was able to make some money in high school when classmates would ask me to make their projects for them for money* - our computer class covered Flash for 2 years in junior and senior year.
+I kept practicing and eventually I was able to make some money in high school when classmates would ask me to make their projects* - our computer class covered Flash for 2 years in junior and senior year.
 It is most likely that our computer teacher didn't really know what else she could teach us, and they were making the curriculum up on the fly.

-*Note: I didn't offer this service, it was more that the market came to me and I happily obliged.
+_*Note: I didn't offer this service, it was more that the market came to me and I happily obliged._

 Growing up also my computer time was limited to 1 hour per weekend day (e.g. Saturday, Sunday) so even though I practiced animating for years and I was top of my computer class by a wide margin, I wasn't really that great from a global perspective.

-This makes me think of the effects of environment - sometimes I wish I was set up in a high school where I could have learned to program earlier with peers who were interested / good at it.
+This makes me think of the effects of environment - sometimes I wish I was set up in a high school where I could have learned to program earlier with peers who were interested / good at it and my parents were a bit more lenient with computer time.
 There's no value in regrets though, and I'm happy I still was able to find my way into the tech world - there truly is no other world I'd rather be in.

 ## Environment and Habits

 Andrew Huberman says that habits can be either context-dependent or context-independent.
 For example, brushing your teeth in the morning doesn't require you to be in a very specific place (lots of places have bathrooms / sinks) hence it is context-independent.

-Something that requires specific equipment like a climbing wall or a barbell with heavy weights is more context-depedendent.
+Something that requires specific equipment like a climbing wall or a barbell with heavy weights is more context-dependent.

 I'm currently visiting my hometown, staying at my parent's house and it's way less equipped with the things I need vs my condo and gym in Manila.